2011 e-Boks Sony Ericsson Open

 The 2011 e-Boks Sony Ericsson Open was the second edition of the tennis tournament e-Boks Danish Open, an international-level tournament on the 2011 WTA Tour.
 It was the second edition of the tournament.
-It took place on indoor hard courts in Farum, Denmark between 6 and 12 June 2011.
+It took place on indoor hard courts in Farum, Denmark between 6 June and 12 June 2011.
+First-seeded Caroline Wozniacki won her second consecutive singles title at the event.